harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/share-ci-data-across-steps-and-stages.md

 ## Remote Docker cache

 Remote Docker caching can dramatically improve build times by sharing data across pipelines, stages, and steps.
-Remote caching leverages your exising Docker registry to pull previously built layers.
+Remote caching leverages your existing Docker registry to pull previously built layers.

 Remote caching isn't available for all build infrastructures.
 If available for your build infrastructure, you can enable the **Remote Cache Image** option in the following steps: